libaudioverse/speex_resampler_cpp/readme.md

 It was extracted from these projects to avoid code duplication and because it might be useful to others.

 Code here is available under the unlicense.
+Note that the license applying to the speex resampler still applies to the speex resampler.
+It is included here as `license.speex` and left intact in any files takenf from that project.